concord-workflow/mica/docs/index.md

 - `mica://internal` -- fetch data from the internal entity store (DB);
 - `concord+git://` -- fetch data from a Git repository.
 The repository must be added to a Concord project first;
-- `concord+jsonstore://` -- fetch data from a Concord JSON store.
+- `concord+jsonstore://` -- fetch data from a Concord JSON store;
+- `s3://` -- fetch data from AWS S3 buckets.

 By default, `includes` contain the URL of the internal entity store: